bufbuild-ru/docs/docs/reference/cli/buf/convert/index.md

 ### Description

-Use an input proto to interpret a proto/json message and convert it to a different format.Examples:
+Use an input proto to interpret a proto/json message and convert it to a different format.

+Examples:

 ```console
 $ buf convert <input> --type=<type> --from=<payload> --to=<output>